MTh Church History

 - 15,000 word dissertation under the guidance of a seasoned academic with a proven record of research in the field of Christian theology.

-- Whether your goal is to develop the beginnings for further doctoral research, or just to indulge a curiosity, the dissertation provides you the chance to develop and explore your own research interests.
+- Whether your goal is to develop the beginnings for further doctoral research, or just to indulge a curiosity, the dissertation provides you with the chance to develop and explore your own research interests.

 - UWTSD is home to the oldest faculty of Theology and Religious Studies in Wales, established in 1822.